+Parental Responsibilities

-Parental Responsibilities The school anticipates the support of parents in dealing with behavioral problems which may arise.
-Parents' cooperation needs to be apparent to the student/school.
+The school anticipates the support of parents in dealing with behavioral problems which may arise.
+Parent cooperation should be apparent to the student/school.
 Students are expected to show respect for authority and follow school rules, regulations, and procedures at all times.